Mazyod/gameup-ios-sdk/README.md

 * Open the `GUGameUpSDKDemo.xcworkspace` in XCode. `GUGameUpSDK` can be found in the `Development Pods` group in the `Pods` project.
 * Clean the project build directory by pressing the following keys: `Alt`+`Cmd`+`Shift`+`K`

-* Please ignore any `#pragma` warning that you get about `AFHTTPClient.h`.
-This warning is fixed in AFNetworking 2.0.

 * To install dependencies (only needed when changing/updating Podfile):
 `pod install`